Which Greek island is the best for families? Where Zeus spent his childhood, of course.

 — pLAKA —

 Our recent villa in Plaka is exemplary of Airbnb perfection.
 Seaside Naxos is a small complex of three and four-bedroom units.
-Spacious and tastefully put together with a coastal cool aesthetic, they’ve thought of all the little details for families – a daily cleaning service, toddler step stools, stair gates, cooking essentials, a blender for baby purees, beach toys and towels, and other conveniences you didn’t know you need.
+Spacious and tastefully put together with a coastal cool aesthetic, they’ve thought of all the little details for families – a daily cleaning service, toddler step stools, stair gates, cooking essentials, a blender for baby purees, beach toys and towels, and more conveniences you didn’t know you needed.
 Its exterior grounds are just as well-furnished as its interiors.
 With a mini orchard of a garden, the kids launch into a harvesting frenzy picking pears, lime and olives as soon as the sun relents.
 It felt like home, but better.
 Our only complaint?
 Rather than sitting right on the sand, it’s 300 meters away from Plaka beach.

 THE BEST CHILD-FRIENDLY BEACHES